iScsc/blog.iscsc.fr/src/content/posts/4-way-handshake.md/index.md

 ## Conclusion
 Remember that even if we use WPA/WPA2, if a hacker catch all packets (this can be done easily with Wireshark), he can brutforce PTK and get WiFi.
 Indeed, he has all infos he needs (both nonces, BSSID, protocols...).

+*Wireshark is just a tool to capture traffic using pcap (an network capture API).*

 You learned how the 4-way handshake works.
 Now you can discover the way to get PMK for WPA(2)-Entreprise.